Discover the value of a native 'stepping stone' garden - Minimalist Gardener

 Small gardens count — especially now

 This is the stepping-stone effect.
-Over time, our small contributions knit together into functional corridors that support pollinators, birds and other wildlife far more effectively than isolated green spaces ever could.
-Our private, individual choices turn into shared environmental value.
+Over time, small contributions knit together into functional corridors that support pollinators, birds and other wildlife far more effectively than isolated green spaces ever could.
+Private, individual choices turn into shared environmental value.

 Native plants make an immediate difference

-In a stepping stone garden, this means native plants function immediately as a working habitat.
+In a stepping stone garden, this means native plants function immediately as a working habitat rather than simply a decorative one.

 Human benefits of a stepping stone garden

-At the same time, they foster a stronger connection to place, encouraging people to notice local species, seasonal rhythms and weather patterns.
+At the same time, they foster a stronger connection to place — encouraging people to notice local species, seasonal rhythms and weather patterns in ways that a conventional garden rarely prompts.

 Less intervention, better outcomes